james-malloy/my-website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a driven 30-something Black male from NC who moved to Atlanta to....
-I've been tasked with bring good to a world that doesnt deserve it. :fr:
+Just a 30-something Black male from NC with a dogged determination.
+Follow me while I figure life out, do some good in this world, and try to enjoy life in the process.